 We need to renew driving licences at age 70.
 Find out how to apply for a new licence, and why you may need to surrender it.
 Some of the information also applies to younger readers with medical conditions, and there are thoughts on how to stop unfit elders driving.

 Whether you drive a car, motorbike or other light vehicle, your licence expires automatically on your seventieth birthday.
 No ifs or buts.
 You can be as fit as a fiddle and able to run a marathon.
 It does not matter.
 Unless you renew your drivers licence at 70, you cannot drive.

-There is no upper age limit to driving so you can renew your licence for as long as you feel able to drive safely.
+There's no upper age limit to driving, so you can renew your licence for as long as you feel able to drive safely.

-Under present rules, driving licence renewal occurs every three years, so you have to go through the process again at 73, 76 and so on.
-There are plans to make this every five years but currently it remains every three years.
+Under present rules, driving licence renewal occurs every three years after you're 70.
+So you have to go through the process again at 73, 76 and so on.
+There are plans to make this every five years, but currently it remains every three years.

-It does not matter whether you use a vehicle regularly, occasionally, never or whether you own one or hire one or do not have access to a motor vehicle.
+It doesn't matter whether you use a vehicle regularly, occasionally, or never.
+Whether you own one or hire one, or don't have access to a motor vehicle.
 As long as you want a driving licence, you must renew it every three years when you reach 70.